Full-time: 2 years

 Shelagh Cornish has practiced extensively and continuously as an Art Psychotherapist since qualifying in 1991, including within the NHS as Lead Art Psychotherapist in Specialist Child and Adolescent Mental Health Services and currently as a private practitioner and clinical supervisor.
 She is a BAAT Recognised Supervisor and Private Practitioner, a Registered Member of the BACP (MBACP), and is qualified to intermediate level in family therapy.
 As a part time Senior Lecturer she teaches, supervises Masters dissertations and projects across the MA Art Therapy and MA Dramatherapy programmes at the University of Derby, and provides the facilitation for the second stage reflective practice groups on the MA Art Therapy programme.
 She is also module leader for Arts Therapies Theory and Research in Relation to Practice One module.

 Programme Leader Kirsty McTaggart is a qualified Art Psychotherapist who has worked in a variety of settings with children and adults in education, the voluntary sector and mental health services.
-She is currently a part time Lecturer on the MA Art Therapy and BA (Hons) Creative Expressive Therapies courses at the University of Derby.
-Kirsty is acting as module leader for the MA Arts Therapies Independent Scholarship module and the Arts Therapies Theory and Research in Relation to Practice Two module.
+She is currently a full time Senior Lecturer on the MA Art Therapy and BA (Hons) Creative Expressive Therapies courses at the University of Derby.
+Kirsty is module leader for the MA Arts Therapies Independent Scholarship module and the Arts Therapies Theory and Research in Relation to Practice Two module.

 Other staff from the subject area that you may encounter includes: